SravanthiSinha/holbertonschool-sysadmin_devops/0x05-processes_and_signals/README.md

   * With a sleep 2 in between each iteration
   * I am invincible!!! when receiving a SIGTERM signal

+8. Beheaded process - A Bash script that kills the process 7-highlander.

+File: 8-beheaded_process

 # Useful Links:

 http://www.linfo.org/pid.html